 Whichever Attribute you choose as your "Primary Attribute" will be the filter on the Suggestions Page

 What if I like the way my Segments are set up and want to keep using them as my primary way of slicing results and sending surveys by?

 Not to worry!
-TINYpulse has converted your Segments to an Attribute.
+Limeade Listening has converted your Segments to an Attribute.